-NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ENGL 1013 English Composition I; (2) MATH 2110 Mathematics Concepts for the "M" competency course; (3) SCIN 3204 Science Concepts & Methods for the "L" competency course; (4) HIST 3613 World History for the "H" competency course; (5) ENGL 2100 Literature for Children & Adolescents for the "A" competency course; (6) EDUC 3212 Survey of Persons with Disabilities as the "I" competency course.
+NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ENGL 1013 English Composition I; (2) MATH 1033 Mathematics Concepts as the "M" competency course; (3) SCIN 3204 Science Concepts & Methods with Lab as the "L" competency course; (4) HIST 3613 World History as the "H" competency course; (5) ENGL 2100 Literature for Children & Adolescents as the "A" competency course; (6) EDUC 3212 Survey of Persons with Disabilities as the "I" competency course; (7) HIST 2100 American History I or HIST 2200 American History II in place of HIST 2123 History of Christianity.
 Note also that Teacher Education students must fulfill the requirements for PRMN 1000 Service Learning through field placements and practicums.

-#Students in this program take two courses of Old or New Testament Exegesis or Theological Study 2, which reduces the Bible & Theology Major by 3 credits.
+Students in this program take two courses of Old Testament Exegesis New Testament Exegesis or Theological Study 2, which reduces the Bible & Theology Major by 3 credits.